 When asked to pray in public, focus on addressing God, not on how you are coming across to others.
 Repetitive prayers like magic incantations are no way to ensure that God will hear your prayers.
 Jesus encourages persistent prayer and condemns shallow repetition of words that are not offered with a sincere heart.
 Before you start to pray, make sure you mean what you say.

-Read the full post published at FaithGiant in October 2020 – The Lord’s Prayer. *Published with permission.
+Read the full post published at FaithGiant, October 2020.
+Published with permission.

 Questions For Reflection

 1. What is your earliest memory of the Lord’s Prayer?
 Is it part of your prayer life today?

 2. What part of the Lord’s Prayer speaks most powerfully to you?
 Why?

 3. What is the most difficult part of the Lord’s Prayer for you?
 Why?

 Alex is the founder of FaithGiant.
 He is married, has two amazing kids, has served in missions overseas, and now works for an international mission organization that focuses on sharing the scriptures with youth around the world.

 "Prayer is not what is done by us, but rather what is done by the Holy Spirit in us."
 (Henri Nouwen)